Chia-Network/chialisp-web/docs/high_level_lang.md

 A few things to note:

-- Functions can reference themselves in their code but macros cannot as they are inserted at compile time, similar to inline functions.
+- Functions can reference themselves in their code but macros and inlines cannot as they are inserted at compile time.
 - Both functions and macros can reference other functions, macros and constants.
 - Macros that refer to their parameters must be quasiquoted with the parameters unquoted
 - Be careful of infinite loops in macros that reference other macros.
 - Comments can be written with semicolons
+- Inline functions are generally more cost effective than regular functions except when reusing calculated arguments: `(defun-inline foo (X) (+ X X)) (foo (* 200 300))` will perform the expensive multiplication twice

 ## Factorial